gmp007/PropertyExtractor/README.md

 ## Introduction

 The advent of natural language processing and large language models (LLMs) has revolutionized the extraction of data from unstructured scholarly papers.
-However, ensuring data trustworthiness remains a significant challenge.
-In this paper, we introduce **PropertyExtractor**, an open-source tool that leverages advanced conversational LLMs like **Google Gemini Pro** and **OpenAI GPT-4**, blends zero-shot with few-shot in-context learning, and employs engineered prompts for the dynamic refinement of structured information hierarchies.
-This enables autonomous, efficient, scalable, and accurate identification, extraction, and verification of material property data. **PropertyExtractor** can be used to autonomously generate any material property database.
+However, ensuring data trustworthiness remains a significant challenge. **PropertyExtractor** is an open-source tool that leverages advanced conversational LLMs like **Google Gemini Pro** and **OpenAI GPT-4**, blends zero-shot with few-shot in-context learning, and employs engineered prompts for the dynamic refinement of structured information hierarchies to enable autonomous, efficient, scalable, and accurate identification, extraction, and verification of material property data to generate material property database.

 ## Features